BerkeleyBlockchain/satchel/README.md

 #### User

-- User can login with their MetaMask account.
+- User can sign up and login with their MetaMask account.
+- User can choose which school they are associated with.
 - User can deposit DAI from their personal wallet into Satchel such that it can garner interest over time.
 - User can withdraw DAI from their savings account in Satchel, at which point the garnered interest will be evenly split between the user and their associated school.
 - User can see the current interest rate of Satchel on their Dashboard, which is updated upon withdrawals.